klahrich/chiefhustler/content/diary/contrarian-investment-strategies.md

 _I also wonder if the oil sector has a negative Affect attached to it for a large subset of market participants that would be reluctant to invest in it, even if they were able to find rationally interesting returns.
 Same question for China..._

-## Chapter 3: Treacherous Shortcuts in Decision Making
+## Ch 3: Treacherous Shortcuts in Decision Making

 #### The Perils of Availability